zuluana/Halia/README.md

 Halia is a generic, extensible dependency injection (DI) framework.
 However, we believe it's particularly well suited to the [Plugin Pattern](#plugin-pattern).

-> Instead of spreading each feature around your codebase, build your app as a tree of "Plugins".

-With this pattern, you encapsulate features as "Plugins" which are then injected into your app (or other plugins).
+With this pattern, you build a "Plugin" to encapsulate each feature and inject it into your app (or other plugins).
 This keeps your code de-coupled, organized, and open for extension.

 ## 📖 Table of Contents
 - [Introduction](#halia)